johnnyreilly/reillys-on-tour/blog/2025-12-28-reflections-on-a-difficult-year/index.md

 People were kind to me.

-As I dealt with the most difficult set of circumstances life had yet thrown at me, I knew the people around in cared.
+As I dealt with the most difficult set of circumstances life had yet thrown at me, I knew the people around me cared.
 Friends checked in on how I was doing.
 Some told me they were praying for me.
 I'm a man of faith, I was praying as well.
 At work folk intentionally created space for me to try and heal.
 My boys and my wife hugged me and reminded me they loved me regularly.

 I should not be surprised by this.
 I'd hope that I'm this kind of person to those around me in their time of need.
 But honestly I was surprised.
 I'll say it again: people were kind to me.
 And that meant, that means, such a lot.

 This has been hard.
 If you've made it this far through reading then you are quite possibly one of the people who has helped me this year.
 Maybe only in a small way.
 Maybe you've helped me in a way you consider so insignificant as to be not worth noticing.
 I noticed it.
 Thank you.
 I mean that most sincerely.
 Thank you.

-People have cared for me, continue to care for me.
+People have loved me, continue to love me.
 I wanted to take a moment to explicitly call it out.
 Thank you for the kindness.